 - on average, only five places become available in Year 1 at the top private primary schools, which means that the chances of your child being offered a place are slim at best.

-If your child’s preschool covers such things as the correct pencil grip, the phonetic sounds of the alphabet and how to write numbers from one to ten, then this is a bonus and will definitely help your child transition to reading and writing.
-The top preschools do teach these things, while placing great emphasis on learning through play, beautiful manners and appropriate social interaction, which is why they are all full and very hard to get into.
-Do visit a few schools and get a feel for how happy the children are.
+If your child's preschool covers such things as the correct pencil grip, the phonetic sounds of the alphabet and how to write numbers from one to ten, then this is a bonus and will definitely help your child transition to reading and writing.
+The top preschools do teach these things, while placing great emphasis on learning through play, exceptional manners and appropriate social interaction, which is why they are all full and very hard to get into.

 Nurseries & Preschools